ChromiaProject/chromia-cli/README.md

 You can set a path for it or specify a different Project Settings file with the use of `--settings` and change between local and deployed chain target with the `--deployment, --local` flags, will default to `--local`
 #### Node
-The blockchainRid of the local node is printed in the sout, an example would look like; `Blockchain RID: FC17B67D66F6F35A5D8B75ED3F83AE222FB8C8FCA241624F06285150F10C6BAC` If you are running the node on a different url then the default ` http://localhost:7740` you can use the `--api-url` to specify it.
+The blockchain RID of the local node is printed in the sout, an example would look like; `Blockchain RID: FC17B67D66F6F35A5D8B75ED3F83AE222FB8C8FCA241624F06285150F10C6BAC` If you are running the node on a different url then the default ` http://localhost:7740` you can use the `--api-url` to specify it.
 ```shell